 I graduated from the University of West Indies School of Veterinary Medicine in 2002 and attained my MRCVS in 2003.
-I worked in a busy small animal practice in Ruislip for 2 years, before joining Richmond Vets in July 2010 and went into partnership with Tim in October 2011.
-I worked in a busy small animal practice in Ruislip for 2 years, before joining Richmond Vets in July 2010.
-I went into partnership with Tim Richardson in October 2011, and then became sole director in October 2013.
-I live with my wife Heather, who is a nurse at Hammersmith hospital, our son Elliot and 2 cats Rudy and Munchie.
+I worked in a busy small animal practice in Ruislip for 2 years, before joining Richmond Vets in July 2010, went into partnership with Tim in October 2011, and then became sole director in October 2013.
+I live with my wife Heather, and our two sons Elliot and Sebastian, along with our 2 cats Rudy and Munchie.
 I enjoy cycling, camping, hiking and playing football in my spare time.

 I realised from a young age I wanted to work with animals, and after completing work experience at a mixed veterinary practice in Scotland, I decided to pursue a career in veterinary nursing.
 I worked in a veterinary hospital from the age of 16, and after qualifying in 1998, was promoted to senior nurse.
 A year later I travelled to Australia and worked within a large veterinary hospital for 6 months, where I experienced not only handling domestic pets, but a variety of wild-life as well!
 I started working in Richmond Vets in 2001, and was promoted to Head Nurse in January 2002.
 Although I have enjoyed nursing animals for many years, when the new role of practice manager was offered in early 2010, I decided to rise to a different challenge.